(Jobless claims report updated with additional detail.)

-NEW YORK (TheStreet) -- The number of Americans filing unemployment claims for the first dropped more than expected last week, the Labor Department said early Thursday.
+WASHINGTON (TheStreet) -- The number of Americans filing initial claims for unemployment benefits fell by 34,000 last week to a seasonally adjusted 388,000, the Labor Department said early Thursday.